 Happy New Year to you all and welcome to 2019 on the PGA Tour.

-Before we talk Sentry Tournament of Champions, we always have new visitors to Golf Betting System as the golfing year kicks off.
+Before we talk Sentry Tournament of Champions tips, we always have new visitors to Golf Betting System as the golfing year kicks off.
 Welcome to you all and let me point you in the direction of our weekly Golf Betting System podcast (published Tuesday) our Golf Betting Show on YouTube and our hugely popular private Facebook Group on Facebook – you can Join Here.

 The PGA Tour in 2019 begins as ever on the island of Maui, Hawaii.
 The traditional Tournament of Champions winners-only event is always a strong betting heat on a spectacular and unique coastal course.
 Justin Rose, Tiger Woods and Phil Mickelson are no-shows still leaving what I think is the best quality field of 34 to slug it out for the well-respected title.
 We have all of the reigning Major Champions in Patrick Reed, Francesco Molinari and Brooks Koepka.
 Defending Champion Dustin Johnson plays on a course he thrives upon, with Justin Thomas, Bryson DeChambeau, Jon Rahm, Jason Day and tournament debutant Rory McIlroy all adding to the mix.
 It’s serious stuff with players looking to make a fast start to 2019 and there’s a chunky OWGR points haul up for grabs.

 Paddy Power are attacking this week’s Sentry Tournament of Champions and are offering 5 places each-way at 1/5 odds on this short 34-man PGA Tour event.
 If you haven’t already got a Paddy Power account then new customers can access a £/€20 risk-free bet which is refunded in CASH if it loses.
 18+, T&Cs apply: Promo code YSKA01 required – use this qualifying link to claim.